-At Lesley, we offer an array of 12- to 18-credit (4 to 6 courses) graduate certificates, some fully online and some on campus, which will be taught remotely this fall.
+At Lesley, we offer an array of 12- to 18-credit (4 to 6 courses) graduate certificates, some fully online and some on campus or remote.
 If you are a school district and would like to offer one of these to your educators, please contact us.

 Arts Integration Strategies | 15 credits

 In the Arts Integration Strategies graduate certificate program, you'll discover how to use the arts to ensure that all students succeed.
 Through music, drama, visual arts, storytelling, and poetry, you'll learn strategies that will lead to increased student engagement and achievement; develop new approaches to enliven your current teaching practice; and gain advanced training in integrating the arts across the curriculum.
 Strategies link to Universal Design for Learning, Differentiated Instruction, and the Common Core standards.
 This certificate also transfers into a Master of Education in Curriculum and Instruction with a specialization in Integrated Teaching through the Arts.

 Innovative Pedagogies in Early Childhood Education | 12 credits

 In the Innovative Pedagogies in Early Childhood Education graduate certificate program, you'll deepen your knowledge of pedagogy based on an image of the child as a competent and capable learner.
 Using the example of the preschools in Reggio Emilia, Italy, you'll emerge with an understanding of how to grow Reggio-inspired communities in a wide range of settings, employing culturally responsive pedagogies.
 Develop skills in environments, materials, provocations, documentation, family engagement, and the vision of the capable, curious young child.

 Literacy for the Classroom Teacher | 15 credits

 In the Literacy for the Classroom Teacher graduate certificate program, you'll build skills and knowledge in literacy (K–8), and develop a strong foundation in its application across diverse populations and content areas.
 This program gives you strategies to use technology to enhance multiple literacies, integrate reading and writing in the classroom, and use authentic literature to match readers and text.